zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/dsn/README.md

     /**
      * List out all members and its attribute values of the given data set *
-     * @param connection  ZOSConnection object
+     * @param connection  ZosConnection object
-     * @param dataSetName data set name
+     * @param dataSetName name of a dataset
      * @throws Exception error processing request
      * @author Leonid Baranov
      */